sashastadler/crunge-notes/Notes/Characters/PCs/O.T.W.M..md

 #### Information

-Has memories of someone important to him?
-But gave up his memory of what she looks like (and where her grave is?) to escape [The Duke Delight](../NPCs/Duke%20Delight.md).
-From the Tartaros.
 A 3000-series.
 Follows [The Penitent of Iron](../../Religion/Pantheon%20II/The%20Penitent%20of%20Iron.md).
+From [[Tartaros]].
 Warforged manufactured in the Banyan Confederacy.
+Was in [Gardena](../../Locations/Gardena.md) living with his wife (!) for around a year before meeting the rest of the crew.
+Wife died a few months before he met the crew.
+Has memories of someone important to him (his wife), but gave up his memory of what she looks like (and where her grave is?) to escape [The Duke Delight](../NPCs/Duke%20Delight.md).

 >Gildas: 3895 G